 \section{Abstract}

-In this paper, we develop an extremum seeking control method integrated with iterative learning control to track a time-varying optimizer within finite time.
+In this paper, we develop an {{iterative learning control}} method integrated with {{extremum seeking control}} to track a time-varying optimizer within {finite time horizon}.
 The behavior of the extremum seeking system is analyzed via an approximating system -- the modified Lie bracket system.
 The modified Lie bracket system is essentially an online integral-type iterative learning control law.
 The paper contributes to two fields, namely, iterative learning control and extremum seeking.
 First, an online integral type iterative learning control with a forgetting factor is proposed.
-Its convergence is analyzed via $k$-dependent (iteration-dependent) contraction mapping in a Banach space equipped with $\lambda$-norm.
-Second, the iterative learning extremum seeking system can be regarded as an iterative learning control with ``control input disturbance''.
-The tracking error of its modified Lie bracket system can be shown uniformly bounded in terms of iterations by selecting a sufficiently large frequency.
-Furthermore, it is shown that the tracking error will finally converge to a set, which is a $\lambda$-norm ball.
-Its center is the same with the limit solution of its corresponding ``disturbance-free'' system (the iterative learning control law); and its radius can be controlled by the frequency.
+Its convergence is analyzed via $k$-dependent (iteration-dependent) contraction mapping in a Banach space equipped with {{so called}} $\lambda$-norm.
+Second, the iterative learning extremum seeking system can be {{interpreted as an iterative learning control with the approximation error as ``disturbance''.}} The tracking error of its modified Lie bracket system can be shown uniformly bounded in terms of iterations by selecting a sufficiently large dither frequency.
+Furthermore, it is shown that the tracking error will eventually converge to a set. {{The center of the set corresponds to the limit solution of the ``disturbance-free'' system, and its radius can be controlled by the frequency.}}